-Functional Safety Assessment
+Hazard Analysis/Functional Safety Assessment

-A Functional Safety Assessment must be conducted before the hazards associated with any safety related system constructed using the XL104 Controller are present.
+A Hazard Analysis must be conducted for the hazards associated with any safety related system constructed using the Controller.

 Delay Time From Failure Detection

 The maximum delay time from the onset of a failure to the time at which the outputs reach the safe state is the diagnostic time interval plus 10 ms. The diagnostic time interval (loop time) is defined by the application.